12 Best Linux distros for programming

 Kali Linux

-Puppy Linux - For Developers with Old Machines
+Puppy Linux: For Developers with Old Machines

 Not everyone has a powerful computer or laptop to run a Linux development environment.
 That's where Puppy Linux comes into play.
-They offer different flavors, one optimized for old and the other for newer computers, based on Ubuntu and Slackware.
+They offer different flavors, one optimized for older and the other for newer computers, based on Ubuntu and Slackware.

 Puppy Linux